dubreuia/intellij-plugin-save-actions/README.md

 - **Execute Save Actions on shortcut (default: "CTRL + SHIFT + S")** will trigger the plugin manually, only if the configuration allows shortcuts (see [activation](#activation) section, the "Activate save actions on shortcut" needs to be enabled)
 - **Execute Save Actions on multiple files (default: not binded)** will show a popup to select the files (or a scope) on which to trigger the plugin

-## IDE support
+## Eclipse support

 The save-actions plugin supports Eclipse configuration `.epf` files (Java IDE only).
-You can specify a path to an Eclipse configuration file in the "IDE Support" section to import it.
+You can specify a path to an Eclipse configuration file in the "Eclipse support" settings section to import it.
 The plugin will load the content of the file in the plugin configuration, and disable the plugin configuration options (the checkbox will be grayed out).
 Use the "reset" button to remove the import.

-You can find an example of [an Eclipse configuration `.epf` file](src/test/resources/example.epf) in the test resources.
+You can find an example of [an Eclipse configuration `.epf` file](src/test/resources/com/dubreuia/model) in the test resources.

 ## Files location